 A very reliable old variety of spring cabbage with dark green solid conical hearts, usually ready towards the end of April.

 A well-known and trusted compact spring cabbage with leafy hearts of good flavour.

 Dual-use: it can also be sown in spring to get loose-headed autumn cabbage. (pale green in calendar below)

 Golden Acre Summer Cabbage

-Sow relatively early in spring to harvest at that difficult period before the main summer crops get going.
-The compact heads are dense, with an excellent flavour.
+Sow relatively early in spring, and you can harvest at that useful period before the main summer crops get going.

 Tete Noir' Late Summer/ Early Autumn Red Cabbage